Von Willebrand's Disease (vWD)

 While carriers do exhibit a reduction in the amount of plasma vWF, it is not enough to make them symptomatic.
 It should be noted that affected status in the case of these tests means the animal carries two copies of the mutant allele, not necessarily that the disease is manifest.
 In the case of the severe Type II and III diseases any "affected" animal will almost certainly experience a severe bleeding incident.
 In the case of the milder and more variable Type I disease, "affected" animals are obviously at risk, but may or may not have a severe bleeding incident.

-VetGen has now being offering DNA testing for vWD for more than ten years, and has tested over 20,000 dogs.
+VetGen has been offering DNA testing for vWD for more than 15 years, and has tested over 200,000 dogs for it.

 Canine: vWD Patents